 Now, all of those events will appear in your selected Slack channel.
 Your entire Slack team will be up to speed on your latest internal developments and customer communications.

-OpenPhone’s latest crowning achievement is its new OpenPhone HubSpot integration feature.
-If your team uses HubSpot to manage your active pipeline, you know just what a big deal this is: OpenPhone has direct integrations with both CRMs.
+If your team uses HubSpot or Salesforce to manage your active pipeline, you know just what a big deal this is: OpenPhone has direct integrations with both CRMs.

-Previously, you had to manually log all of your calls and texts in HubSpot.
+Previously, you had to manually log all of your calls and texts in your CRM.
 With this new integration, you can now:

-- Automatically log phone activities (including incoming and outgoing calls, call recordings, texts, and voicemail).
+- Automatically log phone activities (including incoming and outgoing calls, call recordings, texts, and voicemails).

 Why use text message forwarding?